Blowout preventer: Ram blowout preventer

 Typical ram actuator assemblies (operator systems) are secured to the BOP housing by removable bonnets.
 Unbolting the bonnets from the housing allows BOP maintenance and facilitates the substitution of rams.
 In that way, for example, a pipe ram BOP can be converted to a blind shear ram BOP.

 Shear-type ram BOPs require the greatest closing force in order to cut through tubing occupying the wellbore.
 Boosters (auxiliary hydraulic actuators) are frequently mounted to the outer ends of a BOP's hydraulic actuators to provide additional shearing force for shear rams.
-If a situation arises whereby the shear rams are to be activated, it is best practice for the Driller to have the string spaced as to ensure the rams will shear the body of the drillpipe as opposed to having a tooljoint (much thicker metal) across the shear rams.
+If a situation arises whereby the shear rams are to be activated, it is best practice for the driller to have the string spaced as to ensure the rams will shear the body of the drill pipe as opposed to having a tooljoint (much thicker metal) across the shear rams.

 Ram BOPs are typically designed so that well pressure will help maintain the rams in their closed, sealing position.
 That is achieved by allowing fluid to pass through a channel in the ram and exert pressure at the ram's rear and toward the center of the wellbore.
 Providing a channel in the ram also limits the thrust required to overcome well bore pressure.

 Single ram and double ram BOPs are commonly available.
 The names refer to the quantity of ram cavities (equivalent to the effective quantity of valves) contained in the unit.
 A double ram BOP is more compact and lighter than a stack of two single ram BOPs while providing the same functionality, and is thus desirable in many applications.
 Triple ram BOPs are also manufactured, but not as common.

-Technological development of ram BOPs has been directed towards deeper and higher pressure wells, greater reliability, reduced maintenance, facilitated replacement of components, facilitated ROV intervention, reduced hydraulic fluid consumption, and improved connectors, packers, seals, locks and rams.
+Technological development of ram BOPs has been directed towards deeper and higher pressure wells, greater reliability, reduced maintenance, facilitated replacement of components, facilitated remotely operated vehicle (ROV) intervention, reduced hydraulic fluid consumption, and improved connectors, packers, seals, locks and rams.
 In addition, limiting BOP weight and footprint are significant concerns to account for the limitations of existing rigs.

-The highest-capacity large-bore ram blowout preventer on the market, as of July 2010, Cameron's EVO 20K BOP, has a hold-pressure rating of 20,000 psi, ram force in excess of 1,000,000 pounds, and a well bore diameter of 18.75 inches.
+The highest-capacity large-bore ram blowout preventer on the market, as of July 2010, was Cameron's EVO 20K BOP, with a hold-pressure rating of 20,000 psi, ram force in excess of 1,000,000 pounds, and a well–bore diameter of up to 18.75 inches.